skip to Main Content

 Puppies have LOTS of energy, and if you don’t provide them with opportunities to work it off, they will take matters into their own paws (or teeth).

-Playing with your puppy and taking him for walks are great ways for the two of you to form a strong bond, and they’ll help to keep him out of trouble too.
-A tired puppy is a “good” puppy.
 Your puppy should have 2-3 walks or play sessions every day.
 If there are several human members of your family, sharing playtime duties will give everyone a chance for some quality time with your puppy.
-It will also help to exhaust his extra energy without totally wearing everyone else out.
+Your puppy will get plenty of exercise without totally wearing everyone else out.

-Chew Toys
+Get Your Pup Chew Toys

-Chicken Flavored Puppy Teething Ring.
 This toy’s chicken flavor gives it serious puppy appeal.
 And that’s good news for your shoes and furniture!

 Chilled carrots.
 A carrot will give your puppy something cold to soothe his gums, and it’s a nutritious treat too.
 Since carrots are high in fiber, limit your pup to no more than one a day to avoid upsetting his tummy.
 I’ve seen a single carrot piece keep a puppy entertained for twenty minutes!
 A big bonus for busy puppy parents.